mmbase/mmbase-oldimport/contributions/natmm/readme.txt

 7. Image bulk upload (see natmm\templates\editors\util\image_upload.jsp).
 Build by N. Bukharev.
 8. Creating navigation structure from Excel file.
 Build by A. Zemskov.
-9. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java)
+9. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java) 10 Integration of Lucene for searching on the website (sourceforge implementation)
-10. Example templates (the most basic one is templates\natnh) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)
+11. Example templates (the most basic one is templates\natnh) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)

 WHAT IS THE BASIC STRUCTURE OF NATMM?